iu-msis/basic-html-AanchalWadhwani/README.md

 In Canvas, submit a link to your GitHub repository.

 # Requirements
-* Repository should have at least three separate _**substantive**_ commits, showing different stages of progress.
+* Repository should have at least three separate _**substantive**_ comm its, showing different stages of progress.
 Each commit should have a useful message.

 * Files are organized in a professional way.
 All publicly visible files, including HTML files, exist in a folder named 'public'.
 CSS file(s) in a folder named 'css' (i.e., 'public/css'), Javascript files (if any) in a folder named 'js', image files in a folder named 'img', and all other files (if any, e.g., font files) in a folder named 'static'.